-work of EGN 206.1(.2) is extended to include technical drawings computer graphics, a design project with working drawings and a construction and testing of a physical report, as well as the construction and testing of a physical relation.
-Theses 3 hrs. a week and lab 3 hrs. a week.
+The work of EGN 206.1(.2) is extended to include technical drawing computer graphics, a design project with working drawings and a temport, as well as the construction and testing of a physical model.
+Classes 3 hrs. a week and lab 3 hrs. a week.
 1 semester.
-18.1(.2) Electric Circuits requisite: PHY 210.1(.2) and 211.1(.2) (concurrently). metal laws of electric circuits and circuit parameters, the concept me-constants, impedances and admittances and general network peorems.
-Topics include: Kirchoff's Laws; Ohm's law and circuit meters, resistive networks, loop and node equations; network peorems, super position, Thevenin-Norton; A.C. circuits, sinusoidal peonse, power, power factor, three-phase circuits; transients in simple recuits. lesses 3 hrs. and lab 3 hrs. a week.
+Electric Circuits hite: PHY 210.1(.2) and 211.1(.2) (concurrently). beive of this course is to introduce the student to the fundamental Bectric circuits and circuit parameters, the concept of timeimpedances and admittances and general network theorems. belude: Kirchoff's Laws; Ohm's law and circuit parameters, tworks, loop and node equations; network super position, Thevenin-Norton; A.C. circuits, sinusoidal power, power factor, three-phase circuits; transients in simple hrs. and lab 3 hrs. a week.
 1 semester.
-309.1(.2) Probability and Statistics for Engineers Prerequisite: MAT 210.1(.2) and 212.1(.2).

-The topics covered include probability laws and the interpretation of numerical data, probability distributions and probability densities, functions of random variables, joint distributions, characteristic functions, inferences concerning mean and variance, tests of hypotheses, an introduction to linear regression.
-The course emphasizes engineering applications and makes extensive use of statistical computer packages.
+Probability and Statistics for Engineers MAT 210.1(.2) and 212.1(.2).

-Classes 3 hrs. and labs 2 hrs. a week.
+covered include probability laws and the interpretation of data, probability distributions and probability densities, of random variables, joint distributions, characteristic functions, es concerning mean and variance, tests of hypotheses, an inion to linear regression.
+The course emphasizes engineering ions and makes extensive use of statistical computer packages. hrs. and labs 2 hrs. a week.
 1 semester.

 310.1(.2) Technical Communications

 Prerequisite: none

 This course is designed to prepare students for the range of communicative functions important to professional engineers.
 Students will complete assignments requiring proficiency with word processing, PowerPoint (or similar software), spreadsheets and databases, and will be taught how to produce business letters, proposals, reports and oral presentations in a professional manner.

 311.1(.2) Circuit Analysis (Circuits II)

 Prerequisite: ENG 308.1(.2).